 In the first hypothetical scenario, a nonprofit conducts two trade shows a year.
 In conjunction with such shows, the nonprofit has a separate virtual trade show section of its website available for viewing at all times during such shows as well as for three days preceding and three days following such shows.
 The in-person shows in this first scenario are similar to most trade or professional nonprofit shows – they include members of the nonprofit and suppliers to the industry and exhibitors are charged a fee by the nonprofit in order to participate.
 The website contains “information and visual displays…and links to the websites of exhibitors represented at the [in-person] trade show.”
 The website also contains order forms and a function that allows on-line purchases from exhibitors.
 The nonprofit charges a fee to exhibitors that desire to have information listed on this web page.

-According to the IRS, the web activities described above fit within the safe harbor for qualified convention and trade show activities because:
+According to the IRS, the virtual activities described above fit within the safe harbor for qualified convention and trade show activities because:

 Thus, income generated by the web page will not be subject to UBIT in this scenario.